 By the end of February 1989, the Independent Radio and Television Commission had awarded 25 local radio licences and one national licence.

 This is a full recording of the first day on the air from Atlantic 252.
 It was made off 254kHz long wave and starts with test transmissions from 7.05am leading up to the launch with Gary King from 8am and then the full day’s programming through to closedown at 7pm.
 Also on air that first day were Henry Owens, Tony West, Dusty Rhodes, Charlie Wolf.
 And on news was Andrew Turner and Mary Ellen O’Brien.

 If you’d prefer an airchecked version, here’s the full day…

 Dave Felton on air for Radio Dublin (International!) on the afternoon of September 1st 1989.
 Recorded off 101.2MHz (with the station also broadcasting on 1188kHz and 6910kHz), we join Dave’s show at 2.16pm.

-If you have any old cassettes or digitised recordings that we can add here, please get in touch – firstname.lastname@example.org or use wetransfer to the same address.
+If you have any old cassettes, digitised recordings, or radio recordings on a Mixcloud/Soundcloud account that we can add here, please get in touch – firstname.lastname@example.org or use wetransfer to the same address.